MukitCSTE/UVicSENG360Labs/lab05/index.md

 # Part 4: Self-signing your own certificates #

 There are many reasons why we might want to sign our own certificates (saving money is one of them).
-For example, I run my own VPN client, and it uses TLS to authenticate the client and the server.
-To learn to do this follow the tutorial here: [http://pki-tutorial.readthedocs.org/en/latest/simple](http://pki-tutorial.readthedocs.org/en/latest/simple)
+Running your own VPN client and have it uses TLS to authenticate the client and the server is an example use-case.
+To learn to do this, take a look at the tutorial here: [http://pki-tutorial.readthedocs.org/en/latest/simple](http://pki-tutorial.readthedocs.org/en/latest/simple)

 # Submission #